Carl-Stanley/Backend/README.md

 Login: http://localhost:5500/api/auth/login
 Action: Post
 Requires: username and password passed in headers.
-returns: authorization token if successful, error if unsuccessful.
+returns:  authorization token if successful and a the user_id of the logged in user, error if unsuccessful.

 Register: http://localhost:5500/api/auth/register